Aligning Perception, Reasoning, Modeling and Interaction: A Survey on Physical AI: Introduction

 \section{Introduction}

 \lettrine[lines=2, loversize=0.1]{T}{eaching} artificial intelligence to understand our physical world represents one of the most fundamental challenges in modern AI research~\cite{World_models2018,AIMeetPhy_survey_2024}.
-While humans intuitively predict object dynamics and grasp complex physical interactions from early childhood, current AI models struggle with basic physical reasoning that young children master effortlessly~\cite{NewtonianIU,Battaglia2016InteractionNF}.
-This capability gap becomes increasingly critical as AI systems are deployed in real-world scenarios ranging from autonomous vehicles navigating dynamic environments to robotic systems manipulating objects in unfamiliar settings.

-Recent large-scale benchmarks have emerged to quantify this fundamental limitation.
-Evaluation frameworks such as SeePhys~\cite{seephys} for symbolic reasoning, PHYRE~\cite{I-PHYRE} for intuitive physical perception, and PhyBlock~\cite{Ma2025PhyBlockAP} for realistic dynamics prediction consistently demonstrate that current models lack structured understanding of physical laws governing our universe.
-Remarkably, a vision model trained on millions of images may achieve superhuman object recognition accuracy yet fail to predict elementary outcomes such as a bouncing ball's trajectory or the stability of stacked blocks~\cite{LLMPhy_2025,ComPhy}.
-This paradox reveals a fundamental issue: contemporary AI models primarily learn statistical correlations from data rather than developing causal understanding rooted in physical principles.
+While humans naturally grasp complex physical interactions from early childhood, frontier models struggle with basic physical reasoning that young children master effortlessly~\cite{NewtonianIU,Battaglia2016InteractionNF}.
+This capability gap becomes increasingly critical as AI systems are deployed in real-world scenarios ranging from self-driving vehicles to humanoid robots.
+To quantify this limitation, evaluation frameworks such as SeePhys~\cite{seephys} for symbolic reasoning, PHYRE~\cite{phyre,I-PHYRE} for intuitive physical perception, and PhyBlock~\cite{Ma2025PhyBlockAP} for realistic dynamics prediction have emerged, consistently demonstrating that current models lack structured understanding of physical laws.
+This gap manifests dramatically in performance disparities.
+A vision model trained on millions of images may achieve superhuman image classification accuracy yet fail to predict elementary outcomes such as a bouncing ball's trajectory~\cite{LLMPhy_2025,ComPhy}.
+This paradox reveals that contemporary AI models learn statistical correlations from massive data rather than developing causal knowledge rooted in physical principles.